 |2022||UC - Canberra, Bruce||Practice 9||29 August 2022||Internship||Mr Thomas Bevitt|

 |2023||UC - Canberra, Bruce||Practice 9||28 August 2023||Internship||Dr Tulene McCabe|

 There are no required texts for this unit.

-Dancza, K. & Rodger, S. (2018) Implementing occuaption-centred practice: A practical guide for occupational therapy pracifce learning.
+Dancza, K,. & Rodger, S. (2018).
+Implementing occupation-centred practice: A practical guide for occupational therapy practice learning.
 Routledge.

 Submission of assessment items

 Students must complete and submit all assessments.
 All assessment items will be viewed as a collective to determine when students have demonstrated the competencies required to complete the unit.
 Students must pass all assessment items to pass the unit.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.